CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### BGP Path Selection

-BGP is a path-vector routing algorithm and does not rely on a single routing metric to determine the lowest cost route, unlike interior gateway protocols (IGPs) like OSPF.
+BGP is a path-vector routing algorithm that does not rely on a single routing metric to determine the lowest cost route, unlike interior gateway protocols (IGPs) like OSPF.

-The BGP path selection algorithm looks at multiple factors to determine exactly which path is best and only the best path is installed in the routing table and advertised to other BGP peers.
-If {{<link url="#ecmp-with-bgp" text="BGP ECMP">}} is configured multiple equal cost routes may be installed in the routing table but only a single route will be advertised to BGP peers.
+The BGP path selection algorithm looks at multiple factors to determine exactly which path is best. {{<link url="#set-ecmp-options" text="BGP multipath">}} is enabled by default in Cumulus Linux so that multiple equal cost routes can be installed in the routing table but only a single route is advertised to BGP peers.

 The order of the BGP algorithm process is as follows: